||Events and Activities

 Volunteers with the Didsbury & District Historical Society are all about having fun and love to host events and activities throughout the year that help us honour our Vision, which is to celebrate our heritage through interactive adventure and learning experiences.

-- Coffee and Conversation (or Tea and Talk) - We bring in special guest speakers on anything from hockey to home restoration, puppetry, event ghost towns!
+- Coffee and Conversation - We bring in special guest speakers on anything from hockey to home restoration, puppetry, even ghost towns!